openslide/openslide-python/doc/index.rst

    .. method:: read_region(location: tuple[int, int], level: int, size: tuple[int, int]) -> ~PIL.Image.Image

-      Return an RGBA :class:`Image <PIL.Image.Image>` containing the contents of the specified region.
+      Return an RGBA :class:`~PIL.Image.Image` containing the contents of the specified region.

       Unlike in the C interface, the image data is not premultiplied.